-So, dumplings..... they're not sexy, they're not fancy and not at all trendy, but they are the ultimate British comfort food.
-Is there anything more unashamedly doughy and deliciously stodgy than these fluffy little balls, steam-cooked in a hearty stew?
+Steamed dumplings are the ultimate British comfort food.
+Is there anything more unashamedly doughy and deliciously stodgy than these fluffy little balls, steam-cooked in a hearty vegan stew?

-They steam-cook in your stew or casserole, either on the hob (covered with a lid) or in the oven.
-I then like to pop them under the grill to slightly brown and crisp the top, (I just put the whole casserole dish under the grill, but you could take them out if you don't have room).
-But I know many purists would turn their nose up at that and like them steamed-only, so it is entirely your call.
+The plump vegan dumplings steam-cook in your stew or casserole, either on the hob (covered with a lid) or in the oven.
+I then like to pop them under the grill to slightly brown and crisp the top, but I know many purists would turn their nose up at that and like them steamed-only, so it is entirely your call.

 Once you're a confident dumpling-maker, I've included lots of ideas for variations to match your dumpling flavours to whatever stew or casserole you have on the go.

 📝 What you need